Park City looks up as it plans to build a downtown

 Walden said new growth like the Amazon distribution facility and the new casino will bring more revenue into the city, which will help with the fees.

-In the best-case scenario, she said it would take 2-3 years to build.
+In the best-case scenario, she said it would take two to three years to build.